codeguy/php-the-right-way/_posts/07-04-01-Interacting-via-Code.md

 need to do all of that every time, but mixing together too much presentation logic and database interaction can be a real problem if you ever want to [unit-test](/#unit-testing) your application.

-[PHPBridge] have a great resource called [Creating a Data Class] which covers a very similar topic, and is great for developers just getting used to the concept of interacting with databases.
+[PHPBridge] has a great resource called [Creating a Data Class] which covers a very similar topic, and is great for developers just getting used to the concept of interacting with databases.